Modeling our survival in a zombie apocalypse: Abstract

 \section{Abstract}

 In this work we applied several concepts on the modeling of complex systems in an attempt to save mankind in the case of a zombie apocalypse.
 We developed a dynamical system in order to model a zombie outbreak in which we, regular humans, are aided by military personnel in the fight against the zombies.
-Our analysis has shown that the initial amount of military personnel play a key rule on our survival, even when the zombies are extremely aggressive and in large advantage.
+Our analysis has shown that the initial amount of military personnel play a key rule on our survival, even when the zombies are extremely aggressive and in large advantage.This document is a pre-print version of the paper \textit{de Mendonça, J.P.A., Teixeira, L.M.V., Sato, F. et al. Math Intelligencer (2019). https://doi.org/10.1007/s00283-019-09893-9}.

 \keywords{Dynamical Systems; Numerical Modeling; Zombies; Military}